 Working from home and your mental health

-Now we’ve all hopefully started to adjust to working from home, we may have noticed there can be highs and lows.
+As another National Lockdown looms on England, we thought it makes sense to look back on the remote working tips we issued during the first Lockdown back in March 2020.
 Remote working can have a huge impact on your mental health, even those who have never suffered from mental health issues before.

 Adjusting to not getting up, commuting to the office and being sat around your colleagues all day can become quite lonely.
 We all need to remember it is perfectly normal to talk about issues we are facing, especially during times like these.
 We’ve come up with a few ideas on how you can try to improve your day and hopefully protect your sanity whilst working from home.

 1. Make your bed